 With this in mind, a consortium of Geneva-based institutions has established a new channel through which research and knowledge from International Geneva and its global networks can amplify its impact on national and global policy making and help to achieve the SDGs.

-Geneva is a thriving ecosystem home to a world-class concentration of academic institutes, think tanks, NGOs and international organizations conducting groundbreaking policy-relevant research.
-Following a series of events exploring how science can be translated into policy and action, a consortium of Geneva-based institutions is creating a new channel through which research and knowledge from International Geneva can amplify its impact on global policy making.
-By participating in this project, the evidence you create can directly reach governments and policy makers at the High-Level Political Forum in New York (or HLPF, the main UN body reviewing progress on the SDGs), influencing critical political decision-making processes.
+Geneva is a thriving ecosystem, home to a world-class concentration of academic institutes, think tanks, NGOs and international organizations conducting groundbreaking policy-relevant research with their global partners.
+Building on a series of events exploring how science can be translated into policy and action, a consortium of Geneva-based institutions has established a new channel through which research and knowledge from International Geneva can amplify its impact on global policy making, and help to achieve the SDGs.

-In 2021, the HLPF will review progress made towards the following Goals:
+The 2021 HLPF reviews progress made towards the following SDGs:

 Good health and well-being

 Responsible production and consumption

 These SDGs are grouped into three entry points previously defined by the Independent Group of Scientists in their 2019 Global Sustainable Development Report, The Future is Now: Science for Achieving Sustainable Development

 : Human well-being and capabilities; Sustainable and just economies; Food systems and nutrition patters.
 Clustering the SDGs assists decision makers to address multiple goals simultaneously based on current knowledge of the linkages between social and environmental systems.
 Gender equality, climate action and partnerships are included in all three clusters as they are important to all.